souluran/datalearn101/DE-101/Module2/README.md

 ## 1. PostgreSQL Database setup
-1. Download [PostgreSQL](https://www.postgresql.org/download/) and install on your machine.
+1. Downloaded [PostgreSQL](https://www.postgresql.org/download/) and install on your machine.
-2. Download and install [DBeaver](https://dbeaver.io/download/) client tool for connecting to PostgreSQL and performing any commands.
+2. Downloaded and install [DBeaver](https://dbeaver.io/download/) client tool for connecting to PostgreSQL and performing any commands.
-3. Create and establish a connection to Postgres in DBeaver.
+3. Created and established a connection to Postgres in DBeaver.
-4. Create new database 'postgres' or with another name you want.
+4. Created a new database `postgres`.
 ```
 CREATE DATABASE postgres;
 ```

 ## 2. Create tables and importing data
-1. Create tables orders, people and returns in the database.
+1. Created tables `orders`, `people` and `returns` in the database.
 - [orders.sql](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/orders.sql)
 - [people.sql](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/people.sql)
 - [returns.sql](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/returns.sql)
-2. Copy [datasets](https://github.com/souluran/datalearn101/tree/master/DE-101/Module2/data) to you local machine.
-3. Import superstore data to the tables using the following commands:
+3. Imported [superstore data](https://github.com/souluran/datalearn101/tree/master/DE-101/Module2/data) to the tables using the following commands:
 ```
 copy orders from 'your_path_to_file/orders.txt' with delimiter '|' header;
 copy people from 'your_path_to_file/people.txt' with delimiter '|' header;